Recording Studio Booth: Types, Cost and Acoustic Setup

 What are the different types of recording studio booths?

 Not all recording booths are created equal.
-Depending on your budget, available space, and required level of isolation, you will generally choose between three main categories.
-Each comes with its own set of advantages and structural differences.
+Depending on your budget, available space, and the specific home recording studio equipment you need to house, you will generally choose between three main categories.
+Each comes with its own set of advantages, structural differences, and required level of isolation.

 Prefabricated vocal booths